Ask The Expert: How Do Clinical Studies Work?

 - Historical data from any prior human research

-- and information about the investigator.
+- Information about the investigator.

 All Clinical Research Needs A Plan And Funding